Jacob Beacher

 Mr. Scheider was unfortunate in that this is the third fire in which he lost heavily.
 Officials of the fire department made a close examination of the damaged bake house later today and came to the conclusion the fire started on the second floor near the oven and was evidently caused by a defective flue.

-51. Newspaper: Evening Herald: Mr. and Mrs. B. F. Beacher, Arthur Beacher, Masters Donald and John Beacher, and Mrs. Frank Kahley enjoyed an auto trip to Allentown, where they visited relatives and attended the fair., 24 Sep 1920, Shenandoah, Schuylkill, PA.
-66
+56. Newspaper: Evening Herald: Mr. And Mrs. B. F. Beacher, Arthur Beacher, Masters Donald and John Beacher, and Mrs. Frank Kahley enjoyed an auto trip to Allentown, where they visited relatives and attended the fair., 24 Sep 1920, Shenandoah, Schuylkill, PA.
+70

 B. F. Beacher, of North Main street, who recently sold his confectionery business and property to William Watson, today removed his household goods to Allentown, where he and his family will make their future home.